 ...from a payload bus the size of a backpack.

-Capella satellites weigh less than 40 kg and can be built, launched and maintained for a fraction of the cost of large satellites, and far faster.
-When fully deployed, our Capella small sat constellation will be comprised of 12 polar orbits, a geometry optimized for maximum global coverage and revisit times that never exceed one hour, and are typically less.
+Capella micro-satellites are built and launched for a fraction of the cost of large satellites, reducing the time required for responsive, high revisit Earth observation infrastructure.
+When fully deployed, the Capella constellation will be comprised of 12 polar orbits, a geometry optimized for maximum global coverage and revisit times that never exceed one hour.

 Space-based imagery has long captivated the public, but optical satellites are limited by two factors: light and weather.
 Cloud cover and darkness mean that at any given moment, only about 25% of the Earth’s surface can be captured through optical imaging.
 Capella’s SAR satellites, operating in the X-band, can see through clouds and in the dark, so you always get the information you need when you need it.
 100% of the time.

 Capella's high revisit X-Band constellation with InSAR capability will capture millimeter scale changes on the Earth's surface.